kobayashley/blues/README.md

 be used by specifying `spotify` in the command arguments.

-By default, the songs added to the playlist are the songs played by Rhythm on the same day that the playlist was requested.
+By default, the songs added to the playlist are the songs played by Rythm on the same day that the playlist was requested.

 To specify a date range, you may add up to two links to discord messages.
 The first and second messages' timestamps will be used for the